 We are all tempted from time to time.

-When I was a kid I used to think the way of escape was God’s intervention by some physical means.
+I used to think the way of escape was God’s intervention by some physical means when I was a kid.
 I played up a scenario in my head:

 What if I was innocently watching TV and suddenly a racy scene was about to be shown?
 The phone would start ringing, and I would go answer it in the other room.
 (This was before cordless phones.
 Yes, I’m that old, but I won’t tell if you don’t.)
 It’s Grandma, calling to have a long chat.
 When the conversation is over, I would go back to finish the show, but it’s already over.
 I thought, God, You sure provided a great way of escape!

 But then I would worry that the phone wouldn’t ring, and I would not have a route to abandon temptation.

 I would pray and ask God to help me by making a natural way of escape available, yet no physical opportunity presented itself.
 After falling into temptation and sinning, I was becoming frustrated.
 I thought God wasn’t keeping His promise in that scripture.

 But then when I was older I was studying my Bible one day, and I received a revelation.
 All humans deal with the same kinds of temptation, but what is unique to the individual is God doesn’t allow us to be tempted beyond what we are capable.
 Instead, He provides the way of escape to overcome temptation.
 (See 1 Corinthians 10:13 above.)

 What exactly is that way of escape?
 We’ll cover that in a moment, but first, let’s look at what is true about temptation according to the Bible.

 God doesn’t tempt us.